 What bothers me, is not the fact that this dot exists in red (non-acceptance) on the Stanford chart – What bothers me is the fact that fewer than 5 candidates with an exceptionally high SAT, had a suitable excuse as to why their GPA was below a 4.0.
 Moreover, all the GPA’s are unrealistically smashed into the 4.0 ceiling, offering no way to adjudicate between students – and hinting strongly indicative towards a reliance upon an overinflated student measure.
 This is an extreme problem – a bias in selection towards falsely inflated GPA’s which will end up biting us in the ass one day as a nation.

-I will contend this, that of those students who equaled me in GPA in high school, only two had a higher SAT score (one went to MIT and the other to Princeton), and only 3 out of the entire 15 actually did anything at all with their lives.
+I will contend this, that of those students who equaled me in GPA in high school, only two had a higher SAT score (both went to tier I schools), and only 3 out of the entire 15 actually did anything at all with their lives.
 The remaining 12 simply followed the instructions, took up a slot at the University, absorbed a scholarship, and then left school and did absolutely nothing.
 Absolutely nothing.
 As a man who funds scholarships for disadvantaged students now at my alma mater, this waste of top academic slots really pisses me off.

 We all received scholarships of varying magnitude.
 80% of both the scholarships and the university slots were wasted on these rule follower students.
 GPA for them turned out simply to constitute an ego trip of enormously costly social impact.
 Were we to have relied upon SAT scores more heavily, at least 2/3’rds of these candidates would have never made it into tier I universities.
 Their GPA’s were high because they endeared themselves with the teachers and followed the rules obsessively.
 But they had no desire whatsoever to actually apply the education they were abusing.
 Their SAT scores, were in the high to average range.
 These socialites could have been replaced by persons who actually sought to do something with their lives, however were not as popular with their instructors or encountered a life challenge in high school.
 I know of several brilliant 3.7/3.8 GPA students who could have performed well in their places.